HIPAA Privacy Rules: Compliance with HIPAA Laws and Regulations

 Technical Safeguards

-• Entities must protect access to computer systems and communications containing ePHI from being interception by anyone other than recipient.
+• Entities must protect access to computer systems and communications containing ePHI from being interception by anyone other than the recipient.

 • Entities must protect information systems housing or sending PHI with encryption.
 (Note: This is optional if within closed systems/networks.)